Is silo mentality stifling your experimentation success?

 Another method is to provide regular company-wide results presentations.
 This creates an opportunity for team members and leaders to hear recent results and customer insights, and be inspired to adopt the test-and-learn mindset.
 It also provides a space for individuals to express their objections, which is essential in breaking down the silo mindset.

-But sharing insights can be also be more informal.
+But sharing insights can also be more informal.

 WiderFunnel Strategist Dennis Pavlina shares how one of his clients posts recent test results in the bathroom stalls of their office building to encourage engagement.